Calculate how much it will cost to install solar panels for your home in Helena

 Solar power in Helena, Montana

-NorthWestern Energy offers its Helena customers net metering, a valuable incentive which makes it easy to elimiate electric bills.
+NorthWestern Energy offers its Helena customers net metering, a valuable incentive that makes it easy to eliminate electric bills.

 Helena residents can also take advantage of Montana’s personal tax credit, which is equal to $500.
 If two taxpayers live on the property together, they can file jointly to get a tax credit equal to $1,000.

 The combination of NorthWestern’s net metering program, the Montana state tax credit, and the federal tax credit is a recipe for excellent savings on installing a solar system in Montana.

 The utility will provide kilowatt hour credits for any excess electricity a customer’s solar system generates.
 This is the same as receiving the full retail rate for electricity.